The Most Famous

 With an HPI of 39.01, Yogeshwar Dutt is the 8th most famous Indian Wrestler.
 His biography has been translated into 24 different languages.

 Yogeshwar Dutt (born 2 November 1982) is a former Indian wrestler.
-At the 2012 London Olympics, he won the bronze medal in the 60 kg freestyle category.
-For his contribution to Indian wrestling, he was awarded the Khel Ratna Award by the Government of India in 2012 and the Padma Shri in 2013.
+At the 2012 London Olympics, he won a bronze medal in the 60 kg freestyle event.
+He was conferred the Arjuna Award in 2009, Khel Ratna in 2012 and the Padma Shri in 2013 by the Government of India.

 Bekmurod Oltiboev (born 17 June 1996) is an Uzbekistani judoka.
 At the 2018 Asian Games held in Jakarta, Indonesia, he won one of the bronze medals in the men's +100 kg event.
 At the 2019 Military World Games held in Wuhan, China, Oltiboev won the silver medal in the men's +100 kg event.
 At the 2017 Islamic Solidarity Games held in Baku, Azerbaijan, Oltiboev won one of the bronze medals in the men's +100 kg event.
 In 2021, he competed in the men's +100 kg event at the World Judo Championships in Budapest, Hungary.
 He also competed in the men's +100 kg event at the 2020 Summer Olympics held in Tokyo, Japan.